JourdonLynch/Pens_and_Printers.py/README.md

 <img width="493" alt="Screenshot 2025-01-12 at 2 38 00 PM" src="https://github.com/user-attachments/assets/ebf20833-3556-4cb3-bc4c-7cb53232037f" />

 To understand how different sales methods performed better at different points during the product launch revenue by sales method was further broken down by week.
-The median sales revenue per customer and interquartile range per customer increased for all sales methods increased throughout the period.
+The median sales revenue per customer and minimum interquartile range value per customer increased for all sales methods increased throughout the period.
 However the email + call sales method saw sharper increases throughout the period as time went on.

 figure 5